ThortfulNew/FrontEndChallenge/README.md

 * Bootstrap to help with the styles.
 * Font-awesome for their icons.
 * Angular-spinner, self explanatory :)
 * AngularJS-Toaster to display error messages.
-You may not notice it, but if you the github API fails, it will display nice error messages!
-You can test it by spamming the search 10-15 times.
+You may not notice it, but if the github API fails, it will display nice error messages!
+You can test it by searching nothing (now that I think about it, ng-disabled would have been good there) or searching for the same thing 10-15 times (Github will block your IP address for some seconds).
 * Angular-animate for toaster and the animations on repository and issue list load.
 * Gulp and its packages to build the project